 - We were and are absolutely committed to staying married.
 I sometimes joke with a friend of mine, who is equally determined to stay married, “Murder, maybe; divorce, never.”
 And we are only half joking.
 Divorce is not an option for us.
 We are not going to be able to get out of this, so we have to figure out what to do to make it work.

 - We know that marriage is hard work, and we are committed to doing the work.
 Just like “Faith without works is dead,” commitment without hard work is hollow.
 I guess you might be able to stay married without doing any work, but you couldn’t possibly have a GOOD marriage.
 So we have spent years in marriage counseling–not because we were ever in danger of divorce, but because we wanted to communicate better, to prevent problems, to “tune up” our relationship.
 We talk about our problems.
 We make sure to spend time together.
-When we had three little kids, we had a regular babysitter.
-We have always gone out alone frequently.
+When we had three little kids, we found a regular babysitter.
+We have always gone out for “date nights” frequently.
 I am absolutely amazed how few of my married friends make any effort to do this.

 - We value traditions and memories.
 The honeymoon doesn’t last forever.
 But memories do.
 We keep the “spark” alive by remembering frequently what brought us together and talking about the “good old days.”
 You need those warm and fuzzy feelings to get you through the dark and dreary days that come.

 Because they do come.
 We have been through some very, very dark times. the storms of life have buffetted us just as they have everyone else.
 We are fortunate that usually we find shelter in each other.
 But love isn’t a feeling: it’s a decision.
 There are days when I loathe my husband.
-I am conpletely sure there are days when he loathes me.
+I am completely sure there are days when he loathes me.
 There are days when I don’t want to get his medicine ready or pour him a bowl of cereal, but I do it anyway.

 If you have kids, you know that you love them unconditionally, that you would die for them.
 Most of us had parents who loved us like that too.
 But that’s biology.
 When we keep loving our spouses when they are not being lovable, it’s not about biology; it’s a conscious decision.